- Why do first impressions matter for interviews?

-You’re heading to your job interview, ready and excited.
-You’re ready to answer any interview questions thrown your way.
-But the thought of introducing yourself is tying knots in your stomach.
+If you're heading to a job interview, you may be feeling both nervous and excited.
+Even if you're ready to answer any interview questions, the thought of introducing yourself could be tying knots in your stomach.

 What if you stumble?
-What if you ramble on about stuff that doesn’t matter?
+What if you ramble on about things that don’t matter?
 Everything seems simpler once you’ve finally introduced yourself in your interview, but you need to get past that hurdle first.

-Here’s the great news: if you prep yourself adequately, you can not only nail your introduction, but also set a positive tone for the remainder of your time with your interviewer, and leave a lasting good impression.
+Here’s the great news.
+If you’re prepared, you can not only nail your introduction but also set a positive tone for the remainder of your time with your interviewer.

 And that first impression often starts to come together before you even walk into the interview room.